This post covers how to automate marketing analytics to seamlessly surface campaign insight. Check out these follow-up posts for more ideas:

 **Periscope Data - Revenue Funnel Dashboard

 6. Automate flow of aggregated data into your modelling tool.
 Now that you have all of the metrics aggregated in one place (Redshift) and accessible (Periscope Data) It’s time to automate the flow of data to your analysis tool of choice.
 BI tools are generally not designed to support ad hoc analysis by a business person.
-I like using Google Sheets so I can easily model scenarios, add targets, and forecast.
+We like using Google Sheets so we can easily model scenarios, add targets, and forecast.
 We use the Tray Platform to automate the flow of data from Redshift/Periscope Data into Google Sheets.

 Let us know if you’d like to clone any of our workflows into your Tray Platform instance.
 We would be happy to share them with you.
 If you’d like to see how you too can automate marketing analytics, request a demo of the Tray Platform.